Is Bigger and Deeper Always Better? Probing LLaMA Across Scales and Layers: Introduction

 Large language models (LLMs) \cite{openai2023gpt4, scao2022bloom, chen-2023-large, yao2022react, chen2023breaking} have shown significant potential in numerous high-order open-generation tasks such as mathematical and logical reasoning.
 LLaMA \cite{llama2}, an open-source, state-of-the-art foundational large language model has been designed to facilitate research in natural language processing communities.
 In a relatively brief period, LLaMA has garnered significant attention.
 This prominence can be attributed to its inherent accessibility and demonstrated efficacy across a diverse array of text-generation tasks \cite{hu2021lora, chen2022would, chen2023orca, gao2023pal}.

 Beyond LLaMA's impressive generative capabilities, can we further uncover its intrinsic understanding abilities?
-Is it feasible to explore its advanced capabilities such as computational and reasoning sensitivity?
+Does bigger and deeper always lead to better performances in its advanced capabilities such as computational and reasoning sensitivity?
 Addressing this question is not only instrumental in comprehending the foundations of its success, but it also facilitates an understanding of its inherent limitations.
 This, in turn, can guide future advancements in the architecture and training optimization of LLMs.

 In this paper, we conduct a series of experiments to probe the nature of LLaMA on five higher-order tasks under in-context learning, including \textit{calculation}, \textit{math problem solving} (MPS), \textit{logical reasoning}, \textit{truthfulness}, and \textit{factual knowledge detection}.
 The latter two are considered as the important symbols of hallucination.
 In these tasks, we probe the model's capabilities from two distinct perspectives: 1) \textbf{Horizontally}: Comparing the model's abilities across different sizes (Scaling Law); 2) \textbf{Vertically}: Comparing the different layers capabilities of the same size model (Layer-wise).
 Instead of directly testing LLMs via their open-text generation abilities, as is usually done, we prob LLaMA with a set of challenging multiple-choice questions.
 The primary considerations for this design are: Firstly, it offers controlled and efficient evaluation, with clear, quantifiable results that reduce ambiguity.
 This approach allows for directly targeted testing of specific knowledge areas and reasoning skills, as well as validating models' sensitivity to correct or incorrect answers; Secondly, our experimental observations reveal a tendency for LLaMA's lower layers to produce repetitive words rather than coherent sequences, which would lead to an unfair layer-wise comparison.